Amortized Bethe Free Energy Minimization for Learning MRFs: Learning with Amortized Bethe Free Energy Minimization

 We learn by alternating $I_1$ steps of gradient ascent on \eqref{eq:amortsaddle} with respect to $\bphi$ with one step of gradient descent on \eqref{eq:amortsaddle} with respect to $\btheta$.
 When the MRF contains latent variables, we take $I_2$ gradient descent steps to minimize the objective with respect to $\bphi_{\boldx}$ before updating $\btheta$.
 We show pseudo-code describing this procedure for a single minibatch in Algorithm~\ref{alg:alg}.

-Before moving on to experiments we emphasize two of the attractive features of the learning scheme described in \eqref{eq:amortsaddle} and Algorithm~\ref{alg:alg}, which are verified empirically in the next section.
-First, because there is no message passing and because minimization with respect to the $\btau$ and $\btau_{\boldx}$ pseudo-marginals is amortized over the training set using inference networks, we are often able to reap the benefits of training MRFs with LBP but do so much more quickly.
+Before moving on to experiments we emphasize two of the attractive features of the learning scheme described in \eqref{eq:amortsaddle} and Algorithm~\ref{alg:alg}, which we verify empirically in the next section.
+First, because there is no message-passing and because minimization with respect to the $\btau$ and $\btau_{\boldx}$ pseudo-marginals is amortized using inference networks, we are often able to reap the benefits of training MRFs with LBP but much more quickly.
 Second, we emphasize that the objective \eqref{eq:amortsaddle} and its gradients can be calculated exactly, which stands in contrast to much recent work in variational inference for both directed models~\citep{Rezende2015,Kingma2014} and undirected models~\citep{kuleshov2017neural}, where the ELBO and its gradients must be approximated with sampling.
-As the variance of ELBO gradient estimators is known to be an issue when learning models with discrete latent variables~\citep{Mnih2014}, if it is possible to develop undirected analogs of the models of interest it may be beneficial to do so and then learn these models with the exact $\ell_F$ or $\ell_{F,\boldz}$ objective, rather than approximating the ELBO.
+As the variance of ELBO gradient estimators is known to be an issue when learning models with discrete latent variables~\citep{Mnih2014}, if it is possible to develop undirected analogs of the models of interest it may be beneficial to do so, and then learn these models with the $\ell_F$ or $\ell_{F,\boldz}$ objectives, rather than approximating the ELBO.
 We consider one such case in the next section.